-We invite you to call us at 1-800-757-5453 with any questions you may have.
+Our FAQs are here to help answer your questions.
+But, we invite you to call us at 1-800-757-5453 with any questions you may have.

-- While I now understand the components involved with online credit card payment processing, how do I actually implement this on my web site?
+- While I now understand the components involved with online credit card payment processing, how do I implement this on my web site?

 That is a great first question and a great place to start.
 A merchant account is a specialized account that allows a business to process credit card sales and have those funds deposited directly into a Merchant’s local business checking account usually within 48-72 hours.

 YES, in today’s market I do not know too many successful businesses that do not accept credit cards.
-There have been numerous studies showing if a merchant accepts credit cards as a form of payment that the merchant can increase sales dramatically.
+There have been many studies showing if a merchant accepts credit cards as a form of payment that the merchant can increase sales dramatically.
 Depending on the type of business, increases in sales can be anywhere from 15% to 100%.

 Internet businesses have the largest increase because customers want to pay immediately and not have to call or wait for the merchant to contact them.